-- 1 batch homemade lotion, or 3/4 cup premade lotion with good, antioxidant rich ingredients like virgin coconut, avocado or olive oil (should be about 9 oz. weighed)
+- 1 batch homemade lotion, or 3/4 cup premade lotion with good, antioxidant rich ingredients like virgin coconut, avocado or olive oil.
+Here’s what I would use.
+If you’re using a scale the total weight should be about 9 oz.

 - .4-1.6 oz uncoated, non-nano zinc.
-Weight will vary based on the level of protection you want (I bought mine here.
-It cost $19 with shipping and will probably last me a bazillion years.
-Smallest non-nano batch I could find.
-UPDATE: Here is another resource)
+Weight will vary based on the level of protection you want (Find it here)

 - Essential oils (optional – but make sure they are not ones that increase photosensitivity!)

-- Iron oxides or cacao powder for tint (optional) – find pre-blended versions here
+- Iron oxides or cocoa powder for tint (optional) – find pre-blended iron oxide here, find cocoa powder here

 - If you’re using my homemade recipe (which is 9 0z. weighed), add the zinc oxide right after you make the lotion.
 See below for details on how much to add.

 - If you’re using a pre-made lotion, warm it in a water bath and then add/blend in the zinc oxide in a food processor.